scalableminds/webknossos-libs/docs/src/webknossos-py/examples/learned_segmenter.md

 # Learned Segmenter

-This example trains a segmenter from a volume annotation and applies it on the whole dataset.
+This example trains a segmenter from a volume annotation and applies it to the whole dataset.

 <figure markdown>
   ![Dummy image](./learned_segmenter_annotation.png)